Table of Contents

 - Recurrent miscarriages

 - Semen disorders

 - Excessive thirst

 It has not been mentioned in any traditional medicinal text as providing any special powers for producing only male offspring.
 However, it has been traditionally used for increasing fertility and curing gynecological and several other illnesses.

-- Grind Putrajeevak Beej to make fine powder and take this powder in dose of 3-6 grams.
+- Grind Putrajeevak Beej to make a fine powder and take this powder in a dose of 3-6 grams.

-- This powder should be taken an hour before meals twice a day with cow milk.
+- This powder should be taken an hour before the meals twice a day with cow milk.

 Suggestions, Contraindications, Interactions, Side-effects and Warnings

 - It is completely safe to take this medicine in recommended doses.